-In 1917, several participants of the revolution, who were immortalised by a monument that has not survived, were buried in the territory.
-Among the preserved memorials are the monument to General Vatutin, the monument to participants in the January armed revolt of 1918, the monument to the revolutionary Andrii Ivanov, and several park sculptures.
-The Park is designed in the landscape style and has well-equipped recreation areas and sightseeing platforms offering views of the Dnieper and the Left Bank.
+Mariinskyi Park laid out in a landscape style has well-equipped recreation areas and sightseeing platforms offering a view of the river Dnieper and its Left Bank.
 The place in front of the Verkhovna Rada is often used for gatherings of activists, and youths roller skate, run longboards, and dance in front of the Mariinskyi Palace in the summer.

 Follow the link to see the map of police stations or consulates:

 Use a taxi service:

 Or municipal services: